Glossary

 It may be a commercial letter of credit, more often seen in international commerce, or a standby letter of credit.

-Examples include: accounts payable, accrued salaries and benefits, accrued payroll taxes, deferred revenue, lines of credit, construction loans, current portion of long-term debt, short-term notes payable, and long-term debt.
+Examples include accounts payable, accrued salaries and benefits, accrued payroll taxes, deferred revenue, outstanding balances under lines of credit, construction loans, mortgages, notes payable, and other types of long-term debt.

 It is usually revolving, meaning amounts repaid can be re-borrowed up to the total committed amount and/or the limitations of a borrowing base.